cschotte/azure-maps-mcp/README.md

 A Model Context Protocol (MCP) server implementation that provides **Azure Maps** functionality as tools for Large Language Models (LLMs).
 This server exposes the full range of Azure Maps services including search, routing, rendering, and geolocation capabilities.

+> [!IMPORTANT]
+> The **Azure Maps MCP Server** is currently in preview.
+You can expect changes prior to the MCP server becoming generally available.
+> You should avoid using this MCP server preview in production apps.

 ## Overview

 This project implements an MCP server using Azure Functions that integrates with Azure Maps services and comprehensive country data.
 It allows LLMs to perform a wide range of geographic operations including: